GabbedT/ApogeoRV/Docs/Sphinx/frontend.rst

         data_word_t target_address;
     } predictor_t;

-The queue is *pushed on BTB hit* and is subsequently *popped when the execution unit resolve a branch / jump*.
-During the pop operation, the predictor determines whether a misprediction occurred by *comparing the execution unit's outcome with the prediction bit in the queue entry read*.
+The queue is *pushed on BTB hit* and is subsequently *popped when the execution unit resolve the branch / jump*.
+During pop operation, the predictor determines whether a misprediction occurred by *comparing the execution unit's outcome with the prediction bit in the queue entry read*.
 Then it uses the index from the entry to update the corresponding counter.
 If the branch is taken, the counter is incremented otherwise it's decremented.